Shakespeare in the Park: Romeo & Juliet

 TANYA

-Yes.
-I’m going to try not to get lost on the subway — but I should be there soon.
+That’s a good shout.
+I’ll try not to get lost on the subway — no promises, though.

 SCENE 2